 Millions of dollars have been and continue to be invested in feral animal management programs.
 This research seeks to link such management activities with quantified, long term outcomes for environmental and cultural assets.
 In doing so it will define indicators of success in feral animal management that are applicable to other parts of northern Australia.

-The research will explore the extent of the damage being caused by feral animals to aquatic ecosystems and the methods to best control them.
-The researchers will work with Indigenous ranger groups, local communities and agencies to achieve this goal.
+The research is exploring the extent of the damage being caused by feral animals to aquatic ecosystems and the methods to best control them.
+The researchers are working with Indigenous ranger groups, local communities and agencies to achieve this goal.
 By ensuring that all key management groups are involved in the project, the researchers aim to foster a shared understanding of the most effective and efficient ways to manage feral animals to deliver joint social, environmental and cultural benefits.

 This project builds on and works alongside state and federal funding programs that have been awarded to Indigenous groups Balkanu, Aak Puul Gnangtam and Kalan Enterprises over the past five years to control feral animals in Cape York’s Archer River Basin.
 With support from Balkanu and funding awarded through the Australian Government’s Biodiversity Fund, Kalan and APN rangers installed pig exclusion fencing around key wetlands and compared the results to unfenced sites.

-This NESP project will add value to the continued management of feral pigs by ranger groups by providing a very high standard of scientific support.
-The NESP team will work closely with APN and Kalan to develop a joint understanding of what works and what doesn’t in both the feral animal management and monitoring and evaluation space.
-This will provide important information that will help design relevant monitoring methods and reporting frameworks that can be shared with other land managers across northern Australia.
+This NESP project adds value to the continued management of feral pigs by ranger groups by providing a very high standard of scientific support.
+The NESP team is working closely with APN and Kalan to develop a joint understanding of what works and what doesn’t in both the feral animal management and monitoring and evaluation space.
+This is providing important information that will help design relevant monitoring methods and reporting frameworks that can be shared with other land managers across northern Australia.